 As far as nicotine patches and nicotine gum go, they are also considered under the umbrella of smoking by most insurance companies due to their nicotine content.
-While this may seem discouraging to someone who may be trying to quit smoking or tobacco/nicotine use, there are some companies that offer a lowering of your premium once you have proven you have quit for good.
+While this may seem discouraging to someone trying to quit smoking or tobacco/nicotine use, some companies offer a lowering of your premium once you have proven you have quit for good.
 To do this, you must retake your medical exams.

 What if I recently quit smoking and want to apply for a life insurance policy?

-Again, most insurers are looking for you to be smoke-free for a period of 12 months before considering you a non-smoker.
-In order to avoid a tobacco surcharge on your insurance, the best thing you can do is wait the 12-month period out and then apply.
+Again, most insurers are looking for you to be smoke-free for 12 months before considering you a non-smoker.
+To avoid a tobacco surcharge on your insurance, the best thing you can do is wait 12 months out and then apply.

 Obviously, in the world of life insurance, waiting this year may not be an option for people.
 If this is the case for you, the next best thing you can do is apply for a life insurance policy as a smoker.
-After a certain period of time (usually a year or two), most insurance companies will allow you to retake your medical exam in order to prove you are in better health and are no longer smoking.
-Be sure to ask your insurance agent about this option before making a decision on a policy, as it can save you big money in the long run on a term policy.
+After a certain period (usually a year or two), most insurance companies will allow you to retake your medical exam to prove you are in better health and are no longer smoking.
+Be sure to ask your insurance agent about this option before deciding on a policy, as it can save you big money in the long run on a term policy.

-When looking for a new life insurance provider, you will always be asked about your medical history.
-Additionally, you will be asked to provide medical records from the past and take a medical examination in order to assess your health so the insurance company can properly assign you a premium that mirrors your risk of death during the given time period of your policy term.
+You will always be asked about your medical history when looking for a new life insurance provider.
+Additionally, you will be asked to provide medical records from the past and take a medical examination to assess your health so the insurance company can correctly assign you a premium that mirrors your risk of death during the given period of your policy term.

 - How long have/did you smoke?

 - How many cigarettes do/did you smoke a day?

 - When did you quit?